ngenovictor/learn_flask_api2/README.md

 2. Users can login
 3. Users can create posts
 4. Users can interact with post
-    a.
+    i.
 Can like a post
-    b.
+    ii.
 Can upvote/downvote a post
-    c.
+    iii.
 Can comment on a post